jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 }
 ```

-Once deployed, we can navigate to System Manager in the AWS Console to trigger it.

-TODO include screenshots on applying in the console
+Once deployed, we can navigate to System Manager in the AWS Console to invoke the document on our estate.
+This is done in the same manner as when we ran `AWS-RunShellScript` above, except now we are targeting `PerformHealthcheck`.
+Since our document has commands for both Linux and Windows, we can have it invoked across both platform types and only the scripts written for their platform will be invoked.

+{{< figure src="command-document-success.png" link="command-document-success.png" class="center" alt="Successfully executing the new command document across both Linux and Windows instances" >}}

 We can see that both executed successfully!
+You can view the output of each command invocation on each instance like previously.
+For the screenshot below of the Linux instance, only the Linux step was executed, whereas the Windows step was skipped.
+You'll notice our message from earlier "` - Linux`" is there, reassuring us that only the Linux script was executed.

+{{< figure src="command-document-success-linux.png" link="command-document-success-linux.png" class="center" alt="Focusing on the Linux invocation, highlighting that only the Linux step was invoked" >}}

 Let's dive into some more intermediate documents.

 ### Verbose command documents

 The example above was a very basic example of such a document where we only had a few lines of code to execute.
-The healthcheck script you write for your service may have several more lines of code to execute,and trying to read lines of code in amongst the document markup format can be tedious.
-Here is a snippet of the **AWS-RunPatchBaseline** document, written in JSON, which has over 100 lines in the `runCommand` section.
+The healthcheck script you write for your service may have several more lines of code to execute, and trying to read lines of code in amongst the document markup format is not easy amongst the eyes.
+Here is a snippet of the **AWS-RunPatchBaseline** document as an example of what I mean.
+It is written in JSON and has over 100 lines in the `runCommand` section.

 ```json
 {